Executive Policy #8

 Data Availability and Integrity

 Every effort must be made to ensure the availability, accuracy, and completeness of institutional data.
-Data collection, storage, and maintenance must be performed as close to the original source of the data as feasible.
-Access to data for maintenance purposes must be authorized by the appropriate information owner.
+Access to data for management and maintenance purposes must be authorized by the appropriate information owner or their designee.

-It is the responsibility of each unit that generates, collects, stores, and maintains institutional data to ensure the application of uniformly high standards in data management to ensure the availability and integrity of the institutional data under their care throughout its entire life-cycle.
-See Data Security Policy section of this document for University policy on retention and disposition of institutional data.
+It is the responsibility of each business unit that creates, collects, stores, processes, shares, and transmits institutional data to ensure the application of uniformly high standards in data management and maintenance, to include the availability and integrity of the institutional data under their care throughout its entire life-cycle.
+See the Data Security Policy section of this document for University policy on retention and disposition of institutional data.

 Data Security Policy

-The purpose of this policy is to establish University requirements to ensure the confidentiality, privacy, integrity, and availability of institutional data, and to prevent the unauthorized use, release, modification, or loss of institutional information assets.
+The purpose of this policy is to establish University requirements to ensure the confidentiality and privacy of institutional data.

 Data Security Policy Statement

-Institutional data that is categorized as confidential or regulated, and is stored, processed, or transmitted on University or third-party information systems, must be encrypted.
+Institutional information that is categorized as confidential or regulated, and is stored, processed, shared, or transmitted on University or third-party information systems, must be encrypted.
+This is to include all production, development, test, and back-up information systems.

-Mobile devices and portable storage media containing institutional confidential and regulated data must be encrypted and stored in physically secure locations.
+Mobile devices, portable storage media, and all electronic media containing institutional confidential and regulated data must be encrypted and stored in physically secure locations.

 Electronic transmission of institutional confidential and regulated data must be encrypted during transmission to and from institutional information systems, to include affiliates and third parties.